Olive Gray

-Olive Grant (born 3 December 1994), known professionally as Olive Gray, is a British actor.
+Olive Grant (born 3 December 1994), known professionally as Olive Gray, is an English actor.
 They first gained prominence through their role in the CBBC series Half-Moon Investigations (2009).
 They have since starred in the Paramount+ series Halo (2022–2024).

 Early and personal life

 Gray is the eldest child of Fame Academy judges and singers David and Carrie Grant.
 Gray has three siblings, including Tylan Grant.
 Gray was diagnosed with ADHD as a teenager, in addition to having dyspraxia and dyslexia, and their siblings also have learning difficulties.
-Gray studied at Queenswood School, Hertfordshire and then moved to study drama at Guildhall School of Music and Drama, graduating in 2016.
+Gray studied at Queenswood School, Hertfordshire and went on to study drama at Guildhall School of Music and Drama, graduating in 2016.

 Gray is non-binary and queer, and uses they/them pronouns.

 Career

-In 2005, Olive made their debut acting appearance in the popular television series The Story of Tracy Beaker as Alice.
+In 2005, Gray made their debut acting appearance in the popular television series The Story of Tracy Beaker as Alice.
 In 2007 and 2008 they appeared in EastEnders as Bernadette Logan, a girl who bullied Abi Branning (Lorna Fitzgerald).
 In 2009, they made a major appearance, portraying Mia Stone in the TV series of Half Moon Investigations.
-In 2016, Grant played a yoga girl in BBC's Fleabag.
+In 2016, Gray played a yoga girl in BBC's Fleabag.
 They appeared in an episode of the sitcom Uncle in 2017 as Anna.
 They also appeared as Miranda Keyes in the Paramount+ series Halo in 2022.
 In June 2023, they played the role of Molly in the new play "Spy for Spy" also starring Amy Lennox at Riverside Studios.